Tag along for our FTC disclosure saga here. The following article was last updated on Dec 4, 2025 ...

 Other Motorcycle Helmet Lock Options

 It's overkill.
 It works but it's overkill and a little awkward to stow at that.
-Where weight and efficiency are concerned, LNC's little novelty purchase does everything we need in basic deterrent fashion whereas Lockstraps rivals Fort Knox.
+Considering weight and efficiency, LNC's little novelty purchase does everything we need in basic deterrent fashion, whereas Lockstraps rivals Fort Knox.

 Do People Even Do That?

 Ignore that last bit (or buy both).
-LNC's luggage lock is perfectly repurposed as a motorcycle helmet lock.
-If you're rockin' twisty roads to locations where people are likely to bring heavy duty, helmet thievery equipment because they heard you're going to be there, that's on you (nobody does that).
+LNC's luggage lock perfectly serves as a motorcycle helmet lock.
+If you're rockin' twisty roads to locations where people are likely to bring heavy-duty helmet-thievery equipment because they heard you're going to be there, that's on you (nobody does that).

 Bottom line, when you pull up to anywhere where what you wear needs to get unworn, this security in a tiny package works wonders.
 Go try the dumplings, see the movie and hear the band.
 While you do, fear not.
 Your gear will be waiting for you when you get back.